effiban/scala2java/README.md

 **Java**: The generated files are in Java 17.
 In the future (if needed) other versions can be supported.

 ### Supported Features
-Scala2Java is able to translate all of the basic Scala syntax into equivalent Java.
+Scala2Java is able to translate all the basic Scala syntax into equivalent Java.
 Here is a partial list:
-- class/method/variable definitions
+- Class/method/variable definitions
+- Method invocations
-- control structures (if / while)
+- Control structures (if / while / do / try)
-- visibility modifiers (which can have different rules and names in Java)
+- Visibility modifiers (which can have different rules and names in Java)
 - Generic types
 - Annotations